 New Zealand residents are taxed on their worldwide income.
-Tax rates are relatively low though (see New Zealand income tax rates here).
+Tax rates range from 10.5% to 33% (see New Zealand tax information here).

 New Zealand's tax authority is called the IRD (Inland Revenue Department).
 The tax year in New Zealand runs from 1st April to 31st March.
 If your only income source is employment in New Zealand, tax will be deducted at source and you don't have to file a return.
 If you do file a return, it is due on 7th July.
 The form is called IR3, and you can download it and find out more about it here.

 Other than income and business taxes, there are very few taxes in New Zealand – no local or state taxes, no social security, no inheritance tax, and normally no capital gains taxes.
-(Bear in mind that health care and education are free to all residents too).
+(Health care and education are free to all residents too).

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in New Zealand, you contact a US expat tax specialist.